adulau/tlp-unclear/README.md

 ### **6. Contribution**

-This document can be updated by opening an pull-request on [https://github.com/adulau/tlp-unclear/](https://github.com/adulau/tlp-unclear/).
+This document can be updated by opening a pull-request on [https://github.com/adulau/tlp-unclear/](https://github.com/adulau/tlp-unclear/).

 <!-- Footnotes themselves at the bottom. -->
 ## Notes